abstractpoint/walletconnect-docs/api-reference/bridge-api.md

 ---
 description: Bridge Server relays requests securely between Dapps and user's Wallet.
-Bridge server also sends push messages to an optional *[Push Server](push-server-api.md)*
+Alse used to send push messages to an optional Push Server.
 ---

 # Bridge API Reference